laracasts/cypress/README.md

 ### cy.artisan()

 Trigger any Artisan command under the current environment for the Cypress test.
+Remember to proceed options with two dashes, as usual.

 ```js
 test ('it can create posts through the command line', () => {